MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 You can export an installation configuration file from a previously installed instance of Visual Studio.

-> Starting with Visual Studio 2022 version 17.10 Preview 1, you can now export [Visual Studio Marketplace extensions](https://marketplace.visualstudio.com/vs) that were loaded in a machine wide context into a *.vsconfig file.
+> Starting with Visual Studio 2022 version 17.10 Preview, you can now export [Visual Studio Marketplace extensions](https://marketplace.visualstudio.com/vs) that were loaded in a machine wide context into a *.vsconfig file.
 If you'd like the `export` functionality to support additional types of extensions, [please let us know](https://developercommunity.visualstudio.com/t/Ability-to-export-non-marketplace-or-use/10602937).

 ### Use the Visual Studio Installer UI